koskev/hms-mqtt-publisher/README.md

 * Support for a base topic
 * Support an arbitrary amount of dtu/inverter/ports
-* Updated topic structure to make selective subscribing easier (e.g. `base_topic/dtu/serial/port/1/energy`)
+* Updated topic structure to make selective subscribing easier (e.g. `base_topic/dtu/<serial or alias>/port/1/energy`)
+  * Set alias for serials in your config
 * Helm Chart
 * Custom client id (otherwise `hms-mqtt-<random string>`)
 * Will and birth at `base_topic/status`

+Home Assistant parts only compile but are untested with my changes.

 ## How to run
 The tool is distributed as source only — for now.
 You’ll have to download, compile and run it yourself.
 Please note that configuration of hosts, and passwords is done via `config.toml` from the current directory.
 It supports two different output channels.
 One is a simple MQTT publisher that doesn't follow a particular schema, and the other is made for [Home Assistant](https://www.home-assistant.io).
 It supports auto discovery of devices.